julenck/Group4-ECE1140/README.md

 ## SW Train Controller
 <img src="./screenshots/sw_train_ctrl_main_UI.png">

-The software train controller is created upon the dispatching of a software train by the CTC module. it is responsible for
+The software train controller is created upon the dispatching of a software train by the CTC module. it is responsible for controlling the train.

 ### Engineering Panel